lucacarniato/capstone-project/README.md

 ### Background
 The Seattle Police Department (SPD) provides road collisions records since 2004.
 The records describe the severity of each collision (0 property damage/1 personal injury) with additional information.

-Preventing road collisions is a major concern for public authorities.
-Therefore, it is important to accurately predict whatever a serious accident will occur.
-It is also important to identify the factors causing serious accidents, as these could be eliminated or mitigated.
+Preventing road collisions is a major concern for public authorities and it is important to predict when a serious accident might occur.
+It is also important to identify the factors causing serious accidents in order to advise public authorities on how accidents can be prevented.

 ### Problem
-This project aims to predict the severity of a collision given other factors, such as the wheatear condition, the road condition, the number of vehicles involved, and the number of persons on the road.
+This project aims to predict the severity of a collision given other external conditions, such as the weather, the road condition, and the number of vehicles and persons on the road.

 ### Interest
-A model predicting the severity of collisions can be used for a warning system.
-The SPD could issue a warning on road signs when a serious accident is predicted (severity 1, personal injury), to inform the drivers to pay more attention while driving.
+A car collision prediction model can be used as part of a warning system.
+The SPD could issue warnings on signs to inform the drivers to pay more attention while driving.

 ## Data